KakashiHatake55/Algorithms/README.md

 # Learning Algorithms
 ## All The ALgorithms Topic Wise
-Here I have solved all the problems form LeetCode and GeeksforGeeks
+Here I have solved problems form LeetCode and GeeksforGeeks

 **Divide and Conquer**